HTTP-APIs/hydra-python-agent/README.md

             print(facades.user_query(query))# query can be done with facades class
 ```

-you can query in various querying formats:
+you can query as following querying formats:

 ```
     print("for endpoint:- show endpoint")